 A whole-house generator is a smart investment for homeowners who want to keep their lights on during power outages.
 These devices kick in automatically when the electricity goes out, powering your entire home within seconds.
-A typical whole-house generator can run all your appliances, heating, cooling, and electronics without interruption.

 A home standby generator provides peace of mind, knowing you'll have backup power ready at all times.
 It can keep your food from spoiling, medical devices running, and your family comfortable and safe during blackouts.

-Standby generators come in different sizes to fit various homes and power needs.
-They run on fuels like natural gas or propane and connect directly to your home's electrical system.
 While the upfront cost is higher than portable generators, whole-house models offer greater convenience and capacity.
 They can even boost your property value by making your home more appealing to buyers.

 Whole house generators provide backup power to keep homes running during outages.
 We'll explore the main types and how they work.